How to design and deploy your first document parsing API

 Once the ML model is trained, you will be able to use the custom REST API backed by that model in your application code using the language of your choice.

-Let’s see how to build and deploy your first document data extraction REST API using the following, fictitious scenario: as a developer, you want to extract the name of any burger food store that delivers orders to your door, along with its address, average user rating, user votes count as well as its first menu item name and price.
+Let’s see how to build and deploy your first document data extraction REST API using the following scenario: as a developer, you want to extract the name, address, and social security number from W-9 tax forms.

 Set up your API

-Once you have signed up and logged in at https://beta.mindee.net, press the I’m ready, start building button, as shown below:
+Once you have signed up and logged in at https://platform.mindee.net, press the Create a new API button, as shown below:

 First, we need some basic information about your new, custom document scanning API.
 That info will help us highlight your API in your Mindee API Hub (and in other users’ API Hubs if you choose to share your API with them).
 The requested properties are: